 When the underwriting of the loan application is complete, the loan application and the underwriter's report will be reviewed by the CDBG Loan Application Review Subcommittee.
 The Subcommittee is appointed by the Chair of the CDBG Commission.
 Members have expertise in banking and economic development.
 The Subcommittee meetings are publicly noticed in accordance with state statutes and are open to the general public.
 The agendas and minutes are posted on the County web site, www.countyofdane.com.
+The Dane County ED-RLF staff will provide this information to the applicant.

 Meetings of the Subcommittee are scheduled to coordinate with meetings of the full Commission, and as needed, the Dane County Personnel and Finance Committee, and County Board.
-The Subcommittee will not review, act on, or make any recommendation to the full CDBG Commission if the applicant and relevant principles are not in attendance at the meeting.
+The Subcommittee will not review, act on, or make any recommendation to the full CDBG Commission if the applicant and relevant principals are not in attendance at the meeting.